International Travel and DUI convictions

 - A state police certificate

 - Copies of court documents indicating the charge, the section of law violated, the verdict, and sentencing

 - Proof of completed sentences paid fines, court costs, ordered treatments, etc.

 - Copies of the text of the law describing the offense.

-- Detailed explanation of the circumstances surrounding the offense.
+- A detailed explanation of the circumstances surrounding the offense.

 - Three letters of reference from responsible citizens.